List of hospitals in Arizona

 This is a list of hospitals in Arizona (U.S. state).
 There are hospitals in all but one county of Arizona.
 The largest number of hospitals are in the Phoenix metropolitan area.

 Hospitals

-The American Hospital Directory lists 124 hospitals in Arizona, which had a population of 7,278,717 in 2019.
+The American Hospital Directory lists 145 hospitals in Arizona, which had a population of 7,151,502 in 2020.
 In 2020, these hospitals had 13,296 staffed beds.
-The largest hospitals, based on beds, is the Banner University Medical Center in Phoenix with 712 beds.
+The largest hospital, based on beds, is the Banner University Medical Center in Phoenix, with 712 beds.
 There is a hospital run by the Mayo Clinic in Phoenix.
+The Arizona Department of Health maintains a list of trauma centers in Arizona.

 Phoenix metropolitan area

-There are 52 hospitals in the Phoenix metropolitan area.
+There are 66 hospitals in the Phoenix metropolitan area.

 Hospitals outside of Phoenix

 There are 44 other hospitals outside of the Phoenix metropolitan region.
-Greenlee county does not have a hospital.
+Greenlee County does not have a hospital.

 Tribally operated 638 health clinics

 Tribally operated 638 health clinics include the following: